postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 ### Defining an API

-You can outline the structure of the API and define other important elements in Postman.
-As a part of this, you can create or import a schema.
+In this section, you can define the structure of your API by creating a new schema or importing it from an existing file.
 You can then define and edit the schema and even change its format and language in the schema editor.
 You can also generate a collection from the schema.
 The following section describes two topics:

 * [Creating a new schema](#creating-a-new-schema)
 * [Importing a file](#importing-a-file)

 #### Creating a new schema

 To create a new schema, click *Add Schema* and select **Create New**.
-The following screen opens the schema editor with default options selected:
+The schema editor opens with default options selected:

 [![api schema add](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor1c.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor1c.png)

-The default schema is 'Open API 3.0' and JSON the default language.
+The default schema format is 'Open API 3.0' and JSON the default language.
 To select a different schema, click the down arrow and select from the list.
 Since the sample schema is in Swagger 2.0 specification, click the down arrow head and select Swagger 2.0, as illustrated below:

 [![api schema add](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor1b.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor1b.png)